zhuangy47/zhuangy47/README.md

 I'm Yanni; I'm a Computer Science major at the Grainger College of Engineering at the University of Illinois.

-Currently, I'm a research intern at the Parallel Programming Laboratory at UIUC.
-I'm also involved in the Reflection|Projections Dev Team as a SWE and the AMD Security Team at Disruption Lab as a SWE.
-I'll also be a Course Assistant for CS128 starting this fall.
+Currently, I'm a SWE intern at Modern Treasury.
+I'm also an undergraduate research assistant at the Parallel Programming Laboratory at UIUC.
+I've also been involved in Reflections Projections Developement Team and the AMD Malware Team at Disruption Lab.

 Feel free to contact me: yanniz3 'at' illinois.edu